khimo/khimo.github.io/bli-guides/_ideas/halo-clock-weather.md

   hour = tostring(hour):gsub("!","")
   minute = tostring(minute):gsub("!","")

+  if tonumber(minute) < 10 then
+    minute = "0"..minute
+  end
+  if tonumber(hour) < 10 then
+    hour = "0"..hour
+  end

   engine.fire("My_Area/My_Zone/Halo remote/Halo/SET_TEXT?BUTTON=497f6eca-6276-4993-bfeb-000000810206&TEXT="..tostring(hour)..":"..minute)
   engine.fire("My_Area/My_Zone/Halo remote/Halo/SET_SUBTITLE?BUTTON=497f6eca-6276-4993-bfeb-000000810206&SUBTITLE="..day.."/"..month)

-  engine.fire("My_Area/My_Zone/Halo remote/Halo/SET_WHEEL_VALUE?BUTTON=497f6eca-6276-4993-bfeb-000000810206&VALUE="..tostring(math.floor(hour*100/24)))
+  engine.fire("My_Area/My_Zone/Halo remote/Halo/SET_WHEEL_VALUE?BUTTON=497f6eca-6276-4993-bfeb-000000810206&VALUE="..tostring((math.floor((hour%12)*100/12))))
 end
 ~~~

 The macro begins by checking the clock's state and getting the day, month, hour and minute values.
-Sometimes these numbers end with a "!" symbol from the state so we remove them in the nex two lines.
+Sometimes these numbers end with a "!" symbol from the state so we remove them in the next two lines.
+If the hour or minute is below 10 we add a 0 so that we always get 2 digits.
 Then the only thing missing is to set the button text with "hour:minute" and we add "day/month" to the subtitles.
-Just to give it a "clock" feel we can add the last command which will set the state of the wheel to the current hour, as the wheel accepts values from 0 to 100 we convert the numbers so that it goes from 0 to 24.
+Just to give it a "clock" feel we can add the last command which will set the state of the wheel to the current hour, as the wheel accepts values from 0 to 100 we convert the numbers so that it goes from 0 to 12.

 ## WEATHER